CumulusNetworks/docs/content/cumulus-netq-49/Lifecycle-Management/CL-Upgrade-LCM.md

 ### Post-check Failures

 A successful upgrade can still have post-check warnings.
 For example, you updated the OS, but not all services are fully up and running after the upgrade.
 If one or more of the post-checks fail, warning messages appear in the Post-Upgrade Tasks section of the preview.
 Click the warning category to view the detailed messages.
-## Upgrade Cumulus Linux on Switches Without NetQ Agent Installed

-To upgrade Cumulus Linux on switches without NetQ installed, create a {{<link url="Switch-Management/#switch-discovery" text="switch discovery">}}.
-The discovery results are then used to install or upgrade Cumulus Linux and NetQ on all discovered switches in a single procedure.
-You can run up to five jobs simultaneously; however, a given switch can only appear in one running job at a time.

-{{<tabs "Upgrade switches without NetQ agent" >}}

-{{<tab "NetQ UI" >}}

-1. Run a {{<link url="Switch-Management/#switch-discovery" text="switch discovery">}} to discover switches without NetQ installed and add them to the device inventory.

-2. Select which switches you want to upgrade from each discovered category by clicking the checkbox on each switch card.
-Then click **Next**.

-    {{<figure src="/images/netq/switch-discovery-selected-450.png" width="500">}}

-3. Accept the default NetQ version or click **Custom** and select an alternate version.

-4. By default, the NetQ Agent and CLI are upgraded on the selected switches.
-If you *do not* want to upgrade the NetQ CLI, click **Advanced** and change the selection to **No**.

-5. Click **Next**.

-6. NetQ performs several checks to eliminate preventable problems during the upgrade process.
-When all of the pre-checks pass, select **Install**.

-    After starting the upgrade you can monitor the progress from the preview page or the Upgrade History page.

-{{</tab>}}

-{{<tab "NetQ CLI" >}}

-1. Run a {{<link url="Switch-Management/#switch-discovery" text="switch discovery">}} to discover switches without NetQ installed and add them to the device inventory.

-Use the {{<link title="lcm/#netq-lcm-discover" text="netq lcm discover">}} command, specifying a single IP address, a range of IP addresses where your switches are located in the network, or a CSV file containing the IP address.

-2. After discovery and determining which switches you need to upgrade, run the upgrade process as described {{<link url="#perform-a-cumulus-linux-upgrade" text="above">}}.

-{{</tab>}}

-{{</tabs>}}